 The touch is detected by the Touch Board developed by Bare Conductive.

-I developed the software with openframeworks 0.8.4, for Mac OS X.
+I developed the software with openframeworks 0.8.4, for Linux.

 This interactive installation is part of the project “The Garden of Interaction Play”.
 A format that allows you to expand the possibility of telling stories and can easily adapt to different types of events and contexts.
 See also L’albero è bianco, la campagna rossa